Mentoring Students in Difficulty

 The UW College Faculty oversee a four-year integrated curriculum of clinical skills and professionalism, teach the Introduction to Clinical Medicine II course, and provide students with consistent faculty mentoring.
 College faculty are matched with students in their first year and serve as teacher and mentor to students during all four years of their medical school careers.
 To contact your student’s college mentor, please contact our program staff.

-School of Medicine’s Counseling Service:
+School of Medicine’s Counseling and Wellness Service: